connorwhite-online/r3f-kerosene/README.md

 ### GLTF > JSX

 Export a .gltf or .glb file from Blender, C4D, Maya, CLO, Fusion360 etc. To create a reusable .jsx component from your scene/model you can drag and drop the .gltf into https://gltf.pmnd.rs/ and copy/paste the code into a new component.
-Alternatively this can be converted in the command line if your .gltf is in your public folder by running:
+Alternatively this can be converted in the command line if your .gltf is already in your public folder by running:
 ```
 npx gltfjsx model.gltf
 ```